amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 dashboard = meraki.DashboardAPI(API_KEY)
 response = dashboard.organizations.getOrganizationDevices({organizationId})
 ```
+**Note:** This example does not use the network identifier parameter.

 - **Step 3**: Note the serial numbers of each device from the response.